leaen/lesson-three/slides/T008_VARIABLES_TEMPLATE_TAGS.md

 * It is possible to pass a list of objects as a variable into your template.
 * You could loop through that list using a `template tags`.
     * Template tags are surrounded by `{%` and `%}`
-    * Template tags have both open and close tags
+    * Template tags have both opening and closing tags

 For example:
 ```